 (This is for any lady who has ever been sexually harassed in whatever sort by any man who has some sort of authority over her)

 He scowled at the giant map of Nigeria on his wall and sighed.
-Here, on this map he marked his escapades with women.
+Here, on this map, he marked his escapades with women.
 Whenever he slept with a woman he would inquire her state of origin then mark it on this map.
 And as a lecturer of a very Nigerian university for twenty years and with no wife to look over his carnal shoulder, he had succeeded in laying ladies across twenty-eight states.
 He didn’t discriminate—anything on skirt went.
 Students were the bulk of his prey but he also took cleaners, hawkers, prostitutes, and semi-invalids home.
 Girls as young as fourteen and women as old as fifty had passed through his penile strength.
 He was a strong man who lived on his manhood.

-Today on a spark of melancholy, he went before the map, scowling and hissing and sighing at his score board.
+Today on a spark of melancholy, he went before the map, scowling and hissing and sighing at his scoreboard.
 Twenty-eight states gone.
 Eight states to go.
 He looked at the remaining states alphabetically.

 Yobe.
 Wasn’t that Boko Haram haven?
 He would never go there!
-And he never met their girls even, not in the campus, not in the streets.
+And he never met their girls even, not on the campus, not in the streets.
 They could as well be seceded into Niger Republic, he waved angrily.

 Sokoto.
 He had been to Sokoto before, but the religiosity of the terribly hot state unnerved him.
 So many women on hijab-mask, on socks and gloves, covering everything except a pair of suspicious eyes.
 In the assembly hall, on a paper presentation, he had watched with dismay as men and women sat in separate roles and looked with disgust as men stayed back to allow women file out first at dispersal.
 He was in Sokoto for two days and not a single maiden came 1000 metres radius of his hotel.
 And there were only male cleaners and attendants in the hotel.
 He was glad when he finally waved the fly-infested state goodbye, but looking at the absence of his lethal marker on Sokoto state today worried him a lot.
 But he would never say never.
 He was still so much active.